 Long Live - Speak Now.

-Taylor was ending the concert with the song Long Live.
-At the first listen, I found the melody to be a bit flat, not as charming as the tearful audiences made it look to be.
-But by the fourth time watching, after looking up the lyrics, I fell right in love with it, especially the ‘fighting dragons’ line.
+Taylor was ending the movie with the song Long Live playing over the credits.
+At the first listen, I found the melody to be a bit flat, not as charming as the tearful audiences made it out to be.
+But by the fourth time watching, after looking up the lyrics, I fell right in love with it, especially the fighting dragons metaphor.

-How I love the image of ‘fighting dragons with you’!
-Like, of course, dragons - not even a real creature, and of course, fighting - with all seriousness of the world.
-Nothing calls for urgency like a childhood mission that draws a bunch of kids together.
+How I love the image of fighting dragons with you!
+Like, of course, dragons - not even a real creature, and of course, fighting - with all the seriousness in the world.
+Nothing cries urgency like a childhood mission that draws a bunch of kids together.
 I often refer to my childhood as isolated and lonely.
-There were so many traumas (the way I see it) to the point where I forgot most of it growing up.
-For example, when people ask me about high school, I do not recall a lot of things.
-But this lyrics reminded me of a special time in adulthood where I experienced the same precious togetherness.
+There was too much silenced, silent suffering - so much that I’d rather forget most of it as I grew up.
+When asked about high school time, I do not recall a lot of things.
+But these lyrics reminded me of a special time in adulthood where I experienced the same precious togetherness.

 I once joined a book club where the host created a space for all of us to bring out our inner curious child, the one who loved to read, learn, and share.
 Over time, we grew closer, updating each other on even the silliest, most absurd, awkward things in our lives.
 I’m not sure if that was the host’s intention.
 Maybe, at some point, the unexpected closeness strayed too far from what he had envisioned, and he dismissed the club altogether?
 But my friend and I truly found solace in it.
 Hearing this lyric, we deeply related to those book club days when we met twice a month, just to talk about what we had learned, from books and in life, in the purest, most unfiltered way possible.
 In return, we were genuinely curious about the others’ thoughts.
 It was a beautiful thing to be reminded of by this song.